florias-papadopoulos/florias-papadopoulos.github.io/_pages/projects.md

 - This page showcases a carefully curated collection of projects from my academic journey, spanning various subjects, including cryptography and related fields. <br>
 - Each project header acts as an interactive link, guiding you to a dedicated markdown file. <br>
-- Inside these files, you will discover an array of resources associated with each project, ranging from PDFs 📄 and PowerPoint presentations 📊 to markdown files 📝, Python code 🐍, and other relevant materials.
+- Inside these files, you will discover an assortment of resources associated with each project (may include Python code, PDFs, PowerPoint presentations and more).

 <ul class="timeline">
   <li class="timeline-event">